 Products shall be of first quality only.

-when as an “or equal”designee
+Coating systems comprised of multiple brands, when those brands all are owned and manufactured by the same entity, are permitted.

+Coatings systems comprised of multiple brands manufactured by different entities are not permitted as a rule of this specification, but may be permitted by approved exception as an “or equal” in writing by architect, prime contractor or owner/owner’s designee.

 C. Contractor Experience: The installer shall be a firm or individual experienced in applying coatings, similar in material, design, and extent to those indicated for this Project.